 I know a sun-kissed glow is such a lust-worthy look, but skin cancer definitely isn’t.
 With our ozone layer thinning, the sun is just gonna get harsher and harsher on your skin.
 Making sure to use an SPF of at least 30 will help to fight premature, wrinkled skin, prevent skin damage, and help to protect you from skin cancer!
 I’m sure no matter how much sun screen you use, you’ll still get a little bronzed, but there’s no shame in self tanner these days.

 This is basically exactly as it sounds.
 You take a bristled brush (you want it to be firm but still soft) and brush your skin’s surface, directing the strokes toward your heart.
 This helps to stimulate your body’s lymphatic system, eliminating cell waste.
 It also helps to exfoliate, increases circulation, and can help reduce cellulite!!
 Dry brushing is best done before a shower, so you can wash away any dry skin you exfoliate.
 You’ll wanna be pink, but don’t brush so hard your skin is crazy red! (and make sure you follow #3 after!!)

 Y’all, how many times have you gone out partying with friends, or come home from a long day at work, and just passed out without tending to your skincare routine?
 Don’t even lie and say never.
 If it’s happened multiple times though, just imagine how much sweat, makeup, and overall grime has accumulated on your pillowcase!
 Gross, right?!
 By changing it regularly, you keep all the nasty stuff on your pillow (and sheets in general) from clogging up your pores, which will definitely help you sleep better at night.

-I grabbed my smartwater at Target; click here to see if your local Target store carries it in house!
+I grabbed my smartwater at Target in the bottled beverage section; click here to see if your local Target store carries it in house!